Phillip Kott: Current professional activities

 At the time of his retirement in 2008, Kott was the chief research statistician at NASS.
 He continued to work part-time at NASS through December 2010.

-Since January 2009, Kott has been a senior research statistician at Research Triangle Institute (RTI).
+From 2009 to 2024, Kott served as a senior research statistician at Research Triangle Institute (RTI).

 Notable achievements

 In 1996, Dr. Kott was elected a Fellow of ASA.
 Kott has been an organizer of numerous conferences and sessions at national and international statistical organizations.
 He has also served as a representative to the Council of Chapters of ASA.
 He served as the president of the Washington Statistical Society from June 1996 to June 1997.
 In 1997, Kott was awarded the Distinguished Achievement Medal by American Statistical Association's Section on Statistics and the Environment.
 More recently, Kott received the Presidential Rank Award in 2007.

 In 2017, Kott earned the NISS Distinguished Service Award for his "extraordinary service that advances NISS and its mission".

+In 2021, Kott was inducted into the National Agricultural Statistics Service Hall of Fame, which recognizes "the talent, vision, and energy of individuals whose contributions to the agency and to agriculture statistics transcend time.
+Individuals honored in the Hall of Fame exemplified integrity, honesty, innovation, positive impact on NASS, and commitment to public service."